vsch/idea-multimarkdown/README.md

 * Copy Markdown as JIRA, YouTrack or HTML formatted text
 * Convert HTML content to Markdown by pasting it into a Markdown document.
 * Export as HTML or PDF to share with others
+* Paste images from clipboard into markdown documents for fast screenshot based documentation

 ### Features